Natural Mosquito Repellents – Recommendations & Recipes

 Fill Spray bottle ¾ with alcohol or witch hazel, add your essential oil drops, and add distilled water to fill.
 Shake before use.

-More Pest Control Information
+More Mosquito Information

 Amber Bradshaw